 The only thing missing on this pattern, in my opinion, is pockets, so I will add some on my next make.
 I am not sure whether they will be patch pockets stitched on the front or inseam pockets.
 That is the beauty of dressmaking as you can adapt sewing patterns to suit you.

 I will definitely be sewing with scuba fabric again!
 It was a great sewing experience and the choice is endless.
-Florals, checks or solids that’s the hardest part choosing which one!
+Florals, checks, or solids that’s the hardest part of choosing which one!

-Thanks for joining me today, and happy sewing!
+Thanks for joining me today, and happy sewing with scuba fabric!